Goniothalamus velutinus: Reproductive biology

 The pollen of G. velutinus is shed as permanent tetrads.

 Habitat and distribution

-It has been observed growing in peat swamps and by streams in primary forests at elevations below 300 meters.
+It has been observed growing in peat swamps and by streams in primary forests at elevations below 300 m.

 Uses

 Bioactive compounds extracted from its bark have been reported to have antioxidant activities using in vitro tests, anti-biofilm activity in tests with Streptococcus mutans and Proteus mirabilis, and cytostatic activity in tests with cultured human cancer cells.